Reason #30 You Should Visit

 |Year in School||Loan Award|

-Loan proceeds are applied to the student's account in two semester disbursements.
+Loan proceeds for full-year loans are applied to the student's account in two equal semester disbursements.

 These requirements are to be completed online via Smith College's loan servicer (a company contracted by Smith for loan management).
 Student Financial Services will notify students who have this loan type with instructions for completing them at the appropriate time (after they have been set up with the servicer and, usually, after classes have begun).